ihsn/sdcAppDocs/_build/html/_sources/introduction.rst.txt

 What is the purpose of the manual?
 ----------------------------------
 This manual is designed to provide step-by-step guidance through the process of anonymizing a dataset with microdata.
-Both the background information on methods and measures is provided as well as instructions on how to complete these steps in sdcApp.
+Both limited background information on methods and measures is provided as well as instructions on how to complete these steps in sdcApp.
 As *sdcApp* is a GUI for the *sdcMicro* package, users familiar with using *R* for statistical analysis may prefer to carry out the anonymization process using *R* from command-line.
 More information and guidance on using *sdcMicro* from command-line is available in the SDC Practice Guide available `here <https://sdcpractice.readthedocs.io/en/latest/>`_.
-This guide also provides more detailed background information on SDC.
+A theory guide is available `here <https://statistical-disclosure-control-for-microdata-theory.readthedocs.io/en/latest/>`_ and provides more detailed background information on the SDC process, methods and measures.

 Background literature on SDC for microdata
 ------------------------------------------
-Add here links to websites/books
+There is a broad scientific literature available on SDC for microdata.
+The theory guide contains many references to the appropriate literature.
+Two books written by practitioners in NSOs, which give a complete overview are especially worth mentioning:

+Hundepool

+Templ

 Outline of this guide
 ---------------------